How to Import Advanced Custom Fields (ACF) From CSV, Excel, and XML

 - Export the ACF fields that you want to edit.

 - Use a spreadsheet app to modify the contents of the export file.
-This allows you to use editing features such as copy-and-paste, search-and-replace, etc.

 How to Add a Custom Field in ACF?